spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 wasmtime run server.wasm
 ```

 To deploy an MCP server as a Wasm component over the network, we can target a Spin-compatible cloud platform like [Fermyon Wasm Functions](https://www.fermyon.com/wasm-functions), which will scale a server component efficiently across [Akamai's](https://www.akamai.com/why-akamai/global-infrastructure)'s distributed network edge with application-scoped key-value storage.
 Projects like [SpinKube](https://www.spinkube.dev/) and [wasmCloud](https://github.com/wasmCloud/wasmCloud) allow MCP server components to be deployed on self-hosted Kubernetes clusters.
-A hypothetical MCP-specific hosting platform could potentially leverage this architecture to manage user-submitted MCP components.
+A hypothetical MCP-specific platform could potentially leverage this architecture to manage user-submitted MCP components.

 This story will expand as the ecosystems around both WebAssembly components and MCP continue to grow.